-I’ve noticed a lot of talk these days about vegans, vegetarians and diet shaming.
+In the age of veganism and vegetarianism, I’ve noticed a lot of talk these days about diet shaming.
 First, let it be known that I am not a true vegan or vegetarian.
-However, my diet these days is 95% vegetarian, 5% seafood.
+However, my diet these days is 95% vegan, 5% seafood.
 Also, I do eat some eggs and milk products which have reduced dramatically from 3 years ago.
 For me, I’ve been able to keep clean of most meats for the last 3 years, unless I’ve been in situations where there was no vegetarian options.
 In other words, I am flexible.
 However, my main goal is to be CONSCIOUS in my choices and do what’s best for my health and wellbeing.

 Judgement and Food Guilt

 Part of the reason I’m writing this blog is because I’ve had to do my own self check on whether I’m judging others on their food choices.
 The truth is that I want what is best for our bodies, animals and the earth.